 NOTE: For more details, see our full tutorial on mitered corners.

 - Lay the backing flat on your work surface with the folded edges facing up.

-- Smooth the folded edges over the batting.
-Hand smooth across the entrie runner so all the layers are nice and flat.
+- Smooth the folded edges over the Batting.
+Hand smooth across the entire runner so all the layers are nice and flat.

 - Pin in place all around close to the outside folded edge.

 - Starting with the 55″ lengths, place one ribbon along each long side of the runner.